energietransitie/needforheat-generic-firmware/docs/deploying/device-preparation.md

 | security  	| Security during Wi-Fi provisioning  	| Either `0` or `1`		              	| Optional; considered `1` (secure) if not available in QR-code payload	|
 | password  	| device.activation_token         	| Password to connect with SoftAP device. 	| Optional                                                            	|

 To generate a QR-code, you can use any QR-code generator.
 When generating QR-codes for production use, you SHOULD use an offline QR-code gerator, such as [this chrome extension offline QR-code generator](https://chrome.google.com/webstore/detail/offline-qr-code-generator/fehmldbcmhbdkofkiaedfejkalnidchm), which also works in the Microsoft Edge browser.
-A device activation_token might constitute personal information since it is used in a process that might link personally identifiable information of subjects to measurement data.
-Simply encode the example payload you find below.
-Note: the payload is NOT a URL, so it should NOT start with `http://` nor with `https://`; the QR-code just includes a list of JSON key-value pairs).
+A device activation_token might constitute personal information since it is used in a process that might link personally identifiable information of subjects to measurement
+> The Espressif QR-code payload is NOT a URL, so it should NOT start with `http://` nor with `https://`; the QR-code just includes a list of JSON key-value pairs).

 ## Prepare an existing device